minzsiure/Foodie/README.md

        * Detail screen once tab on a card
    * google map view
        * Google map view of all cards in stream screen
+          * Detil screen once tab on a marker info page
 * Profile screen
     * Bookmarks